zsviczian/obsidian-excalidraw-plugin/README.md

   - You can add metadata to the YAML front matter of drawings
   - Anything you add between the frontmatter and the `# Text Elements` heading will be ignored by Excalidraw, i.e. you can add whatever you like here, it will be preserved as part of the document.
   - Excalidraw documents now show in graph view.
+  - The following front matter keys will customize how the drawing is displayed - overriding general settings:
+    - `excalidraw-link-prefix: "📍"` preview prefix for internal links
+    - `excalidraw-url-prefix: "🌐"` preview prefix for external links
+    - `excalidraw-link-brackets: true|false` whether or not to display brackets around links in preview
 - Includes full [Templater](https://silentvoid13.github.io/Templater/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/) support through ExcalidrawAutomate.
 Check out the [detailed help + examples](https://zsviczian.github.io/obsidian-excalidraw-plugin/)
 - REQUIRES AN OBSIDIAN SYNC SUBSCRIPTION: Full drawing file history and synchronization between devices
 - Multilanguage support: if you'd like to help out by translating the plugin, please get in contact with me.